Division of Education & Leadership

-Shenandoah University offers master’s and certificate programs that meet Virginia Department of Education requirements for licensure.
-Programs are inquiry-driven, problem-oriented and focused on public education foundations through course requirements, internships and field research.
+Shenandoah University’s Division of Education and Leadership offers master’s and certificate programs in leadership.
+Also offered are programs in education that meet Virginia Department of Education requirements for licensure.
+All programs are inquiry-driven, problem-oriented and focused on public education foundations through course requirements, internships and field research.

 Undergraduate Education Programs